Papers of Maurice L. Albertson

 Language of Materials

 Maurice Albertson (1918-2009) was a hydraulic engineering expert who helped Colorado State University (CSU) gain international recognition in a variety of research fields, including water resources management.
 Best known for his central role in establishing the Peace Corps, Albertson was a CSU professor and administrator instrumental in expanding the university's water resources research program.
 The collection includes teaching materials; publications; records of professional and consulting activities; files reflecting his engineering, educational, and international development interests; personal documents, and much more.
 Material types include correspondence, reports, proposals, publications, maps, slides, photographs, audiotapes, videos, films, and artifacts.
+A portion of the collection is digitized and online.

 Parts of the collection had some discernible order upon arrival, but most required a great deal of arranging.
 Some series or subseries were arranged to the box level rather than the folder level.
 The materials received in 2009 (Series 13) generally were not rearranged.